meilisearch/documentation/guides/advanced_guides/typotolerance.md

 There are some rules about what can be considered "similar".
 These rules are **by word** and not for the whole query string.

-- If the query word is between 1 and 4 characters long therefore **no typo** is allowed, only documents that contains words that **starts with** or are of **equal length** with this query word are considered valid for this request.
+- If the query word is between 1 and 4 characters long, therefore, **no typo** is allowed.
+Only documents that contain words that **start with** or are of **equal length** with this query word are considered valid for this request.
 - If the query word is between 5 and 8 characters long, **one typo** is allowed.
-Documents that contains words that match with **one typo** are retained for the next steps.
+Documents that contain words that match with **one typo** are retained for the next steps.
 - If the query word contains more than 8 characters, we accept a maximum of **two typos**.

 This means that "saturday", which is 7 characters long uses the second rule and every document containing words that only have **one typo** will match.
 For example: